A brand strategist who spent the last decade getting ready for this one.

 My manifesto

 Don’t mistake branding for visibility.
-Or for a couple of viral posts.
-Even a great product is far from being a brand.
+Or for a few viral posts.
+Even a great product is, most times, far from being a brand.
 Branding is, above all, meaning.
 Cultural relevance.
 Distinctiveness.

-Bringing together the fundamental principles of a traditional education in branding and the real-world adaptability required in a post-digital era.
+Bringing together the fundamental principles of a traditional education in branding and real-world adaptability.

 I'm good at seeing clearly; what's authentic in a brand, what's emerging in culture, and where the two can meet without forcing it.